christopherdavideh/christopher-blog/content/pages/portfolio/pomodoro-app.md

 image: images/app_dev.gif
 image_alt: Post 5 placeholder image
 excerpt: >-
   Application made with Xamarin.Forms that allows us to apply the pomodoro technique to maximize our concentration.
-We use the MVVM design pattern.
 seo:
   title: Pomodoro App
-  description: 'Application made with Xamarin.Forms that allows us to apply the pomodoro technique to maximize our concentration.
-We use the MVVM design pattern.'
+  description: 'Application made with Xamarin.Forms that allows us to apply the pomodoro technique to maximize our concentration.'
   extra:
     - name: 'og:type'
       value: article